Child Development Center

 Welcome to our Preschool

-Since its inception and license in 1994, the Congregation B’nai Israel Child Development Center has created a unique learning environment, rich in Jewish tradition, with a very low child-teacher ratio.
+Since its inception and license in 1994, Congregation B’nai Israel Child Development Center has created a unique learning environment, rich in Jewish tradition.
 Our preschool reflects the Jewish values and traditions held by our synagogue, which are integrated into each of our five classrooms.
 A caring sense of family and community, which is central to the synagogue, is incorporated into daily routines and the philosophy of the preschool.

 Our preschool has 5 classes: Infant, Toddlers, Young Preschool, Preschool, and PreK.